 Why use word walls?

-- They provide a permanent model for high frequency words
+• They provide a visible reference for high-frequency words

 How to use word walls